Yue1Harriet1Huang/Yue1Harriet1Huang.github.io/_posts/2020-05-02-Quarentine-Journal.md

 {% include image.html url="/images/sad-trump-1.jpg" caption="The President-elect reportedly finds this picture of himself flattering and thinks of it as a personal favorite photo, so I intend to use it." width=450 align="right" %}

-- Overcome napping slack drive and did garden and mow lawns
+- Overcome napping slack drive and did housework -- essence: if the thing you wanna do makes sense......

 - made `crash-course` as the background music instead of `techlead's`